apache/camel-website/content/blog/2023/07/camel-k-2-0/index.md

 The old `v1alpha1.KameletBinding` will still be supported in this release in order to give you the time to make the needed change and move all your KameletBindings to [`v1.Pipe`](/camel-k/next/apis/camel-k.html#_camel_apache_org_v1_Pipe).
 Try to give priority to this operation because the `v1alpha1` is now deprecated and will be removed within the next versions of Camel K.

 There is no other important concern about the compatibility with the previous Camel K version.
-You can follow the [documentation provided for Camel K upgrade](/camel-k/next/contributing/upgrade.html) as usual.

 We suggest to take the opportunity of this major upgrade to detect any usage of deprecated parameters in the [Camel K API](/camel-k/next/apis/camel-k.html) and do the switch accordingly.